timur-me/VBB-Project/README.md

 ## 🌟 Description

-The **VBB Telegram Bot** is your go-to tool for effortless journey planning and updates.
+The **VBB Telegram Bot** helps in everyday journey planning and updates.
 Receive real-time information on your trips and get notified instantly if a journey is cancelled.

 ## 🔧 Usage Features

 - 🕒 **Next Departures**: Quickly find the next departures at nearby stops.
 - 🛤️ **Detailed Journey Info**: Access comprehensive journey details to your favorite addresses.
 - 🗺️ **Address Management**: Easily manage your address database.
+- 📍 **Geolocation Parsing**: Send geolocation point in Telegram to get stops nearby.

 ## 💻 Tech Features